Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/qvMm2TQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Note: Abraham Ogbe is the new administrative account created inside the _ADMINS folder however, abraham_admin has not gotten any adminstrative function yet although is inside the _ADMIN folder it is ambigous with no meaning yet.
-The second figure further help to illustrate how an administrative fucntion was added to abraham ogbe by adding and assigning it to a domain (bryanogbe.com).
-Anyone who is a member of the domain admin group can make changes accounts.
+The second figure further help to illustrate how an administrative fucntion was added to abraham ogbe after adding it to a domain (bryanogbe.com).
+Anyone who is a member of the domain admin group can make changes to accounts.
 </p>
 <br />